 There’s only one exception to the rule:

-As you can see, Mike Matthews has by far the most aggressive recommendation.
+As you can see, Mike Matthews has the most aggressive recommendation.
 And even then, the supposed tortoise is bulking at the upper limit of that range.

-The tortoise is hardly a tortoise.
+The tortoise isn’t a tortoise.
 He’s gaining weight at twice the speed that most people recommend, and he’s making lean gains while he does it.

-In fact, if you look at a little closer, you can see that the tortoise is really just a hare in disguise.
-He just shaved his whiskers, painted himself green, tied his ears around his neck, and hid inside a turtle shell.
+Looking closer, the tortoise is just a hare in disguise.
+He shaved his whiskers, painted himself green, tied his ears around his neck, and hid inside a turtle shell.
 I mean, scroll up and look at that thing.
-It’s obvious that he’s a hare.
+He’s a hare.

 Anyway, here’s what happens if we add the typical rate of weight gain to the graph:

-The “tortoise” gaining a pound of muscle per week is actually an argument in favour of bulking fast.
+The “tortoise” gaining a pound of muscle per week is an argument for bulking fast.
 It shows that even while gaining a full pound per week, we may be able to make lean gains.

 Now, don’t get me wrong, some guys do benefit from bulking more slowly.
 And other guys may benefit from bulking faster.
 I think that anywhere from 0.5–2 pounds per week can make sense.